- Niels Arden Oplev

 Anyway, Lisbeth eventually teams up with the defamed Mikael Blomkvist (Michael Nyqvist), a journalist for Stockholm’s Millennium magazine.
 Before serving a sentence for libel, Mikael takes a job for aged industrialist Henrik Vanger (Sven-Bertil Taube) to investigate the vanishing of his niece Harriet, who disappeared some forty years ago on his family’s island.
 Henrik suspects that someone in his twisted Vanger family has murdered Harriet and kept it a secret for decades.
 But before Lisbeth joins Mikael, she must contend with her new probation officer, a pervert who demands that she exchange sexual favors for personal freedoms.
 She gets him back, though… And when she does, she’s free to assist Mikael.
 She joins him at Henrik’s cottage and investigates the Vanger clan, while also inciting an obligatory romance between male and female protagonists.

-Based on Lisbeth and Mikael’s findings, one in five Swedish people are either rapists or have been raped.
+Based on Lisbeth and Mikael’s findings, one in five Swedish people are either a rapist or has been raped.
 There’s so much rape content here that it’s a conspicuous theme, forced upon us like, well, you get the idea… As expected, the scenes involving rape are disturbing and uncomfortable to watch.
 However, the film’s director, Niels Arden Oplev, seems to revel too much in those sociopathic scenes of bizarre violence and sadistic sexual behavior, enough to deem the material intentionally morbid for the sake of morbidity.
 Toss in a dildo, a handful of fascists, and some father-son strangulation lessons, and you have yourself a story that tries too hard to delve into Silence of the Lambs and Se7en territory but doesn’t grasp the same sense of character depth.

 For all its attempted strangeness, the story contains some standard mystery-thriller tropes that are all too identifiable and eye-rolling in this context.
 Several research montages, with characters toiling away in the archives and manipulating vintage photos to reveal hidden secrets, skim over the audience’s involvement in clues.
 It’s the kind of mystery that forces us to sit through several hair-pulling explanations which eliminate any hope for dramatic mystery.
 In one scene, the unmasked killer recounts his lifelong scheme to Mikael (and the audience), inexplicably answering all the questions we’ve formed throughout the course of the film in way-too-convenient detail.
 In another scene, a surprise character explains every other question that the killer doesn’t cover.
 In all, the answers to everyone’s questions are wrapped up in a nice little bow.